 3. Enable your staff to work with the data

-Finally, it’s key to prevent a scenario where your agency is overly reliant on a single member of staff so you’ll want to upskill a couple of team members and enable them to use BigQuery in combination with Data Studio.
+Finally, it’s key to prevent a scenario where your agency is overly reliant on a single member of staff so you’ll want to upskill a couple of team members and enable them to use BigQuery in combination with Looker Studio (formerly Data Studio).

 SQL and Looker Studio training for account managers as part of our managed service to upskill key members of your team.
 It’s not rocket science and a great career development initiative for your staff as well!